conorwhanson/coding_reference/JavaScript/JavaScript.md

 3. Variables/Data Structure
 4. Functions

 JavaScript is the muscle of websites; it powers the actions/interactions.
+This creates interactive and dynamic websites.

 JS very function-heavy***